Anthony-Nolan/Atlas/README.md

 Contained within the `Nova.SearchAlgorithm.Test` project.

-No external dependencies or storage, testing indiviual code units.
+No external dependencies or storage, testing individual code units.

+**Matching Dictionary Tests**

+These tests use checked in versions of the allele data we fetch from WMDA.
+Originally they were directly copied from a version of the WMDA data, but to speed up testing, alleles unused in any unit test have been removed from some of the files - as such they should not be considered to be valid representations of the WMDA data.

+Any new alleles required in testing the matching dictionary should be added, and any no longer used can be removed.

 ### Integration Testing